List of songs recorded by Selena Gomez: Songs

 Bebe Rexha co-wrote "Like a Champion" and "Crowded Room".

 Zedd collaborated with Gomez on "I Want You to Know".

 ASAP Rocky co-wrote "Good for You" and appears as a featured artist.

-Charli XCX co-wrote "Same Old Love".
+Charli XCX co-wrote "Same Old Love" and "Bluest Flame".

 Julia Michaels co-wrote "Good for You", "Hands to Myself", and other songs for Revival.
 Michaels also collaborated with Gomez on "Anxiety".

 Justin Tranter co-wrote "Good for You", "Hands to Myself", "Bad Liar", and other songs for Revival.

 Benny Blanco co-wrote three songs for Gomez : "Same Old Love", "Kill Em with Kindness" and "Trust Nobody".

 Charlie Puth collaborated with Gomez on "We Don't Talk Anymore".

 Marshmello collaborated with Gomez on "Wolves".

 South Korean girl group Blackpink collaborated with Gomez on the song "Ice Cream".

 Puerto Rican singer-rapper Rauw Alejandro collaborated with Gomez on "Baila Conmigo".